Modeling Data Movement Performance on Heterogeneous Architectures: Benchmarking GPU to GPU Communication

 Data movement bottlenecks reduce the performance and scalability of parallel applications.
 Heterogeneous architectures typically have data split across a large number of GPUs; consequently, rather than relying on inter-CPU communication, data must be communicated between GPUs.
 Communication bottlenecks can be determined by benchmarking and modeling the performance of inter-GPU communication.
 There are two main paths of inter-GPU communication on modern heterogeneous architectures: \begin{itemize} \item \textbf{CUDA-Aware GPUDirect Communication:} data is sent directly between the GPU and the NIC without being copied to the CPU, and \item \textbf{3-Step Communication:} data is first copied to the CPU, then communicated between two CPUs, and finally received data is copied to the destination GPU\@. \end{itemize}

-Throughout the remainder of this section, we will benchmark and model the performance of communicating a single message between two GPUs, through each viable path of communication using Spectrum MPI (the tests will be performed on Summit).
+Throughout the remainder of this section, we will benchmark and model the performance of communicating a single message between two GPUs, through each viable path of communication using Spectrum MPI on Summit and MVAPICH2-GDR on Lassen.
 The postal model~\cite{postal} accurately captures the cost of communicating a single message between two processes and is formulated as

 where $\alpha$ is the message start-up cost, or latency, $\beta$ is the per-byte transport cost, and $s$ is the number of bytes to be communicated.